 The Climate Connection COP26 Higher Education Roundtable Series explored the multiple roles the HE sector plays in combatting the climate crisis, as well as examining some of the challenges institutions face in their own Race to Zero which can seem at odds with the sector’s role as innovator and solution provider.

-The series will bring together key actors from the UK and identified COP26 priority countries to:
+The series brought together key actors from the UK and identified COP26 priority countries to:

 - Showcase some of the latest collaborative climate research projects between the UK HE sector and their counterparts around the world

 - Explore how research outputs can be used to support governments to develop evidence-based climate mitigation policies

 - Examine how the HE sector is preparing the next generation for the reality of climate change, and what skills they need to acquire

 - Investigate how universities can be more adept at knowledge production and exchange and at working across traditional academic boundaries, and what policy levers governments can put in place to make this happen